kiju2912/pdf_rag/README_en.md

 This project proposes a new method for analyzing PDF documents by structurally extracting and clustering non-text elements without relying on traditional OCR techniques.
 By integrating textual and visual information into a unified system, it enables in-depth analysis of academic papers and complex documents.
 Coupled with a natural language Q&A pipeline and image captioning system, the platform offers a rich and interactive way to explore PDF contents.
 This makes it suitable for use in research demos, academic projects, and intelligent document processing tools.

+If you have any inquiries or suggestions regarding this project, please feel free to contact: **kiju2912@naver.com**